Previous Page Google Analytics 4: Referrer in GA4

 Here’s what we’re going to explore in this guide about the previous page in Google Analytics.

-• How Google Analytics previous page information can be useful
+- How Google Analytics previous page info helps

-• How to use page referrer in GA4 reports.
+- How to use page referrer in GA4 Explorations

 Let’s get into it below!
-Or you can click below to watch this on YouTube.
+Or you can click below to watch on YouTube.

 Indeed!
 It’s often quite helpful to know about what page a visitor was on before they arrived at a key page.
 Depending on the situation, this can tell you things like:

 Universal Analytics had a built in report for this kind of information.
-It was called the Reverse Goal Path report and it was one of my personal favorites.
+It was called the Reverse Goal Path report.
 You could isolate to a specific Google Analytics conversion (called a “goal” in UA) and see the specific page the user was on when the goal fired.
 And *then*, you could look one column to the right (see the red arrow below) to see what the prior page had been.
 This gave a more complete picture of visitor activity and provided a different perspective on which pages were the most valuable.

 Previous Page Info in Universal Analytics